mariassheva/Projects/README.md

-# Projects
+> ### 🔒 Commercial Projects & NDA Notice
-Due to NDA and contractual obligations, I’m unable to publish the source code of the commercial projects I’ve worked on.
-However, I’ve prepared brief visual presentations to showcase the scale, functionality, and overall scope of these projects.
+> Due to Non-Disclosure Agreements (NDA) and contractual obligations, the source code for my commercial work remains in private repositories.
+>
+> To demonstrate the scale, architecture, and overall scope of these systems, I have prepared detailed visual presentations and case studies below.